What brand values are right for your business?

 Cause marketing is a great way to make sure that your brand values are thorough and consistent and make sure that a positive image gets out into the world.

 Utilize a cause throughout marketing.
 A great brand strategy for extending the impact of your core values is to combine brand values with a good cause.
-This can be accomplished easily by collecting and/or matching donations for your cause on your site, encouraging customers to think about your values while they peruse your site.
+This can be accomplished easily by collecting and/or matching donations for your cause on your site, encouraging customers to think about your values while they browse your site.

-Customers will build trust in your brand every time they check out, without you having to do anything except for utilizing cause-integration for your eCommerce platform.
+Customers will build trust in your brand every time they check out, without you having to do anything except for utilizing a cause-integration for your eCommerce platform.

 American Express is a great example of utilizing cause marketing to further brand image through values.
 They have contributed to charity to the tune of nearly a billion dollars since they began charitable giving in 1954.
 Their goals in charitable giving help to reinforce their values.
 Here are the summarized goals in charity: